Can an online EAL course really make a difference in your classroom?

 We have also learnt to be mindful of the changing contexts in which EAL learners and their teachers find themselves.
 That might be the constant revisions to the English national curriculum and assessment systems, changes in the nature of international school student populations (which has led to a new International School unit), or changes in assessment systems, internationally or in different parts of the UK.
 The publication in 2018 of the Companion Volume to the CFER meant that the time had come for a new unit on Plurilingualism.

 In contrast, we cling dearly to some things that are out of fashion and distinctly off Ofsted’s and the UK government’s agenda.
-Our unit on African Caribbean and Mixed Heritage issues survives.
+Our optional unit (in the ethnic minority achievement course route) on African Caribbean and Mixed Heritage issues survives.
 We update it to show that the data is as worrying as it was 25 years ago and because we still believe passionately that it needs to be urgently addressed.

 We have always seen the course as both giving of key information and supporting teachers’ reflection on their classroom practice.
 To return to the question of whether an online EAL course can really make a difference in your classroom, the best answer probably comes from Lynsey Irish, a Teacher based at Eastover Primary School in Somerset, who upon successful completion of the course subsequently joined our team as an Associate:

 “The online course improved my own knowledge of key issues in the achievement of pupils learning English as an additional language.
 It enabled my school to consider the different ways in which we plan for beginner and advanced EAL pupils and how we identify any special educational needs.
 As a school we are now much more aware of factors that may affect the emotional and social side of a newly arrived pupil and their families.
 We have put strategies in place to support our pupils which we have found highly beneficial.
 We have also developed our own structured approach to assessing pupils learning English as an additional language with clear targets and next steps.”